ashwinda/ashwinda/README.md

 ### 🏢 Infosys | Change & Release Manager (Aug 2021 – Jul 2024)
 - Delivered end-to-end change management for 1000+ monthly releases with 100% audit compliance.
-- Integrated analytics into change governance — designed KPI dashboards in Power BI and SQL-driven insights to identify trends, predict risk, and monitor SLAs.
+- Integrated analytics into change governance, designed KPI dashboards in Power BI and SQL-driven insights to identify trends, predict risk, and monitor SLAs.
 - Automated recurring reports, reducing manual effort and improving turnaround by 30%.
-- Conducted post-implementation analysis using Excel and Python to detect recurring failure patterns, achieving a 12% drop in post-change incidents.
+- Conducted post-implementation analysis using Excel and Power BI to detect recurring failure patterns, achieving a 12% drop in post-change incidents.
 - Collaborated with cross-functional teams to align transformation initiatives with operational KPIs and business priorities.

 ---